nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use Parameters that represent spatial distances between nodes to create a connection
 probability with mask behaviour.
-For this you need to create a condition Parameter that describes
+For this, you need to create a condition Parameter that describes
 the boundary of the mask.
 As condition Parameters evaluate to either ``0`` or ``1``, it can be
-used alone, used with the ``nest.logic.conditional()`` Parameter, or multiplied with another
+used alone, with the ``nest.logic.conditional()`` Parameter, or multiplied with another
 Parameter or value, before passing it as the connection probability.

 As an example, we will define an elliptical connection boundary using Parameters.
-First we define
+First, we define
 variables controlling the shape of the ellipse.

 ::